Skip to main content

 Right pane

 The right pane in the basket shows your order summary.
-The top part shows customer information, the bottom part shows your order quantity and amounts.
+The top part shows customer information (customer details, addresses, and subscriptions), the bottom part shows your order quantity and amounts.

 If no customer has been added, a button to do so will be displayed.
 This button navigates you to the Customers menu, where you can search for existing customers, or create new customers and add them to your active basket.
 CFD can be used to ease the process of conducting a customer search.